Skip to content

 bash

-npm install signaldb
+npm install @signaldb/core

 Next, install the Angular-specific reactivity adapter for SignalDB: